 Financial education for girls

 In alignment with Credit Suisse’s core business and Financial Inclusion Initiative, the Financial Education for Girls programme aims to ensure that:

-- Over 100,000 girls receive financial education through life skills programs.
+- over 100,000 girls receive financial education through life skills programmes

 - girls have increased self-confidence and agency over their future choices

 - the agenda for educating girls is supported more strongly by families, communities and authorities at the local and national level.

 Watch this video to hear from Mariana, 14, who tells us about her experience of our programme in Brazil.